Helen Wagner: Filmography

+Television

 Alma mater

 In 1988, Wagner's alma mater, Monmouth College (Illinois), awarded her an honorary degree of "Doctor of Humane Letters".
 The following year, Wagner chaired a national committee that raised more than $1 million to replace the school's "little theater" with a state-of-the-art facility.
 On opening night in Monmouth's new Wells Theater, Wagner played the role of Eleanor in The Lion in Winter.